umccr/htsget-rs/htsget-config/README.md

 allow_interval_end = 1000
 ```

+In this example, the resolver will only match the query ID if the query is for `chr1` with positions between `100` and `1000`.

 #### Config file location

 The htsget-rs binaries ([htsget-http-actix] and [htsget-http-lambda]) support some command line options.
 The config file location can